|

 that graves are on short-term lease.

-The bodies in each row of graves are allowed to decompose for twelve years, at which
+In the Catholic section, the bodies in each row of graves are allowed to decompose for twelve years, at which

 point they're dug up.